 15.5 If, as a result of any exclusion or limitation of liability agreed by you with any other person the amount which we are able to claim as a contribution from such other person, in connection with any claim by you against us arising out of or in connection with the engagement is reduced, our liability to you in respect of such claim shall be reduced by the amount of such reduction.

 15.6 Subject to clause 15.2, the total aggregate liability of Trethowans to you, whether for breach of contract, tort (including negligence, misrepresentation or otherwise), statutory duty or otherwise arising out of or in connection with our engagement and whether related to any act, omission, statement or delay in acting will be limited to £3million.

-15.7 Client account monies are placed by us at various deposit-taking institutions including Royal Bank of Scotland, Santander and Lloyds Bank plc.
+15.7 Client account monies are placed by us at various deposit-taking institutions including Royal Bank of Scotland, Santander, Lloyds Bank plc and Handelsbanken.
 The Law Society have published guidance to confirm it would be unlikely that we would be held liable for losses resulting from a banking failure.
 By way of further explanation:

 15.7.2 any corporate body clients which are not considered to be a “small company” by the FSCS, would not be eligible for compensation.

 15.7.3 some deposit-taking institutions have several brands (i.e. where the same institution is trading under different names).
 You should check either with the deposit-taking institution, the FCA or your financial advisor for more information.